dinesh13506/leetcode-hustle/README.md

 ### About

-1. I code everyday.
+1. I code everyday / goal = DSA Master.
 2. I keep track of my solutions.
-3. Its good to see greens on github profile at the end of year.
+3. Consistency is the key.